 – Support in developing your personal passion as it applies to this work

 – Live community Q & A consultation call

 – Certificate of Attendance – CE for yoga alliance

 Trainings are recorded, so you can watch the videos in your home time zone, when it fits into your schedule.
 Reflection questions are included each week and are required for those of you earning your certificate of completion for Yoga Alliance.
-All readings assigned materials are required to earn your certificate.
+All readings and assigned reflections are required to earn your certificate of completion.

-If your application indicates the program may be right for you, you will receive an email with an invitation to an interview you now.
+If your application indicates the program may be right for you, you will receive an email with an invitation to an interview.
 Given the potential for both triggers and deep healing to occur while studying these subjects, the call serves to determine if the program is a good fit for you, and will also cover the the details of the course, including enrollment fees and payment options.